-Luckily VISAs can be obtained online within 24 hours (link above).
+Luckily you can obtain Vietnam Visa Online within 24 hours.
 If only I knew this 24 hours earlier.
 The airline took pity on my stupidity.
 They offer a flight for the following day and all I need to do is pay the difference.
 Turned out the price difference was more than the original ticket.
 With my Thai VISA close to expiration I have no choice but to agree.
 I pay for my ignorance and fly the following morning to Ho Chi Minh City Saigon.

 The Dong Millionaire